ThepHuck/VCF_Preparation/README.md

 ## Leave vSAN
 **Use this script before reinstall of ESXi**

-This is a simple script you can copy & paste into a terminal to force the host to leave the vSAN cluster, and then delete all disk groups.
+This script forces the host to leave the vSAN cluster, and then delete all disk groups.
 It stops all running VMs and removes from inventory.
 This is useful in case you have the cloud builder VM on a local datastore with snapshots.
 After you reinstall ESXi, you can import the VMX file and restore from snapshot.

 ## Wipe partitions
 **Use this script if vSAN was not wiped before reinstall of ESXi**